AmadeusRelay/AmadeusRelayFrontend/README.md

 There's a catch about exchanges when you want to buy ZRX.
 On that case, you don't need to have ZRX in your wallet to cover the fee, but it will be charged over the maker amount, which means that the fee will be deduced from what you will receive from the exchange.

-Once those conditions are fulfilled, you can call the API POST order, to give responsibility to the relayer to complete the order:
+Once those conditions are fulfilled, you can call the API POST order, to give responsibility for the relayer to complete the order:

 ```
 POST /api/v0/order